heavyprop/NLP_task_pairwise-sequence_classification/README.md

 A comparative NLP study evaluating deep learning architectures on a binary classification task: determining whether a hypothesis is true given a premise.

+For additional details about supporting files, see [More Information](more_information.md).

 ---

 ## Dataset Overview